LockDown Browser Instructor Information

 Before beginning with LockDown Browser in your course, be sure to view a recorded training or participate in a live training.

 These instructions come from the LockDown Browser faculty quick start guides from the Respondus LockDown Browser Resources.
 These guides have additional information about using the LockDown Browser.
 These resources also contain a link to register for a training webinar from Responsus.
+Resources from Respondus often refer to Respondos Monitor along with the LockDown Browser, but UO does not use Respondus Monitor, so you can ignore that information.

 Do note: currently UO does not offer technical support for faculty/students using LockDown Browser.
 Help should be accessed through its online Knowledge Base, its Student Help Center, and its own ticketing system.